 These Are the Typical Problems

 Typical problems that lesson this time may include fixture socket problems.
-The fixture may have a loose electrical connection, loose contacts, or a damaged contact in the socket base itself.
+The fixture may have a loose electrical connection, loose contacts or a damaged contact in the socket base itself.
 These problems often cause the lamp to run much hotter which could melt the connection solder joints or burn the contacts.

-It Could be the Bulb
+It Could Be the Bulb

 Another problem could be the bulb itself.
 If the fixture is rated for a bulb no larger than 60 watts, a bulb with a 75- or 100-watt bulb can overheat a fixture, especially in an enclosed fixture.
 The overheating will shorten the lifespan and become a potential fire hazard.
-I've seen this actually start to melt the wiring in the fixture.
-Luckily, they caught the problem in time, but not before the fixture had to be replaced for safety reasons.
+We’ve seen this actually start to melt the wiring in the fixture.
+Luckily, they caught the problem in time but not before the fixture had to be replaced for safety reasons.

 Vibration Is Another Factor